hygraph/rich-text/packages/react-renderer/README.md

 ## 🔥 Usage/Examples

-To render the content on your application, you'll need to provide the array of elements returned from the GraphCMS API to the `RichText` component.
+To render the content on your application, you'll need to provide the array of elements returned from the Hygraph API to the `RichText` component.
 The content has to be returned in `raw` (or `json`) format as the AST representation.
-For more information on how to query the Rich Text content, [check our documentation](https://graphcms.com/docs/api-reference/schema/field-types#rich-text).
+For more information on how to query the Rich Text content, [check our documentation](https://hygraph.com/docs/api-reference/schema/field-types#rich-text).

 ```tsx
 import { RichText } from '@graphcms/rich-text-react-renderer';